MindfulwareDev/PromptProof/README.md

 # PromptProof

-Why do I need to use this prompt before starting a new session?
+Why do I need to use this prompt before starting a new AI session?

 "Hic sunt dracones"